t0mk/rocketreport/README.md

 ## Configuration

-Some plugins need configuration, for example to get rocketpool minimum stake in RPL, you must set URLs to eth1 and eth2 clients and set your Rocketpool node address.
+Some plugins need configuration, for example to get rocketpool minimum stake in RPL, you must set URLs to eth1 and eth2 clients and set a Rocketpool node address.
 Configuration file is in yaml format, passed with `-c` parameter to rocketreport.
 You can see example in [config_example.yml](config_example.yml).

 You can also configure from environment variables, envvar names are the same as in config yml but capitalized.
 In other words, you can use `TELEGRAM_TOKEN` envvar instead of field `telegram_token` in `config.yml`.